 The first point release of the Bionic Beaver is out now.
 Ubuntu 18.04.1 LTS is the first increment out of six planned releases before the 18.10 plunge.
-Like any other point releases, this version also includes all the latest applications, security updates, and updates that were released after April 26th, 2018 when the Bionic Beaver was released.
+Like any other point releases, this version also includes all the latest applications, security updates, and updates that released after April 26th, 2018, when the Bionic Beaver was released.

 What’s New in Ubuntu 18.04.1 LTS

 Here are some critical updates in this version of Ubuntu.

 - Speed up unattended-upgrade

 - Don’t start or gracefully stop upgrade on battery

 - Restore File > New Tab menu item in the Terminal

 - Fix transparency issue on Wayland display server

 - Fix support for installation on NVMe with RAID1

 - New Thunderbolt option added.
 Go to settings -> devices -> thunderbolt to configure it